Cypher1/tako/README.md

 Building is a fairly simple single step.

 ```
-cabal new-build
+make tako
 ```

-This allows us to run our prototype IR interpreter.
+This allows us to run our prototype parser.

 ```
-cabal new-run tako
+./tako <file>
 ```

-We can even give it some preprepared IR and have it evaluate it, showing working.
+Soon we'll be able to give it some preprepared IR and have it evaluate it, showing working.

 ```
-echo "Load (0,0,1,1,) b\nLoad (0,1,0,1,) a\nAnd a b c\nFree a\nFree b\nNot c c" | cabal new-run tako
+echo "Load (0,0,1,1,) b\nLoad (0,1,0,1,) a\nAnd a b c\nFree a\nFree b\nNot c c" | ./tako
 ```

 ## Running the tests